yalue/onnxruntime_go/CONTRIBUTING.md

  - Go code must be formatted using the official `gofmt` tool.

- - C code should adhere to the portions of Google's C++ style guide, as they apply to C.
+ - C code should adhere to the portions of Google's C++ style guide that apply to C.

  - If at all possible, any Go or C code should have at most 80 character lines.